Alexander the Great in legend: Alexander sees the world

-Wishing to see the world, Alexander was thought to have descended into the depths of the ocean in a sort of diving bell, which would let him see the world from above.
-To do this he harnessed two large griffins between which he was seated.
+Wishing to see the world, Alexander was thought to have descended into the depths of the ocean in a sort of diving bell.
+Then in order to see the world from above he harnessed two large griffins between which he was seated.
 He would hold meat skewers above their heads to entice them to keep flying further up.

 Around 1260, Bertold von Regensburg preached, that like Alexander believed that "he could take down the highest stars from the sky by hand, so you too would like to go up in the air if you could."
 But the story showed where such a climb would lead, and proved that the great Alexander "was one of the greatest fools the world has ever seen."

 Rice and Boardman have both argued that the figure on the Anglo-Saxon Alfred Jewel intended to represent this scene in order to represent the notion of one coming to knowledge through sight.
 Boardman has also argued that the Anglo-Saxon Fuller Brooch carries a similar theme.